cocrafts/nerdtools/readme.md

 - make sure host machine configured be able to ssh to replaced "ip-address"
 - make sure Ansible client existed on remote client
 - execute `ansible-playbook -i hosts.yml linux.yml`
+- you may want manually install: [starship prompt](https://starship.rs/guide/#%F0%9F%9A%80-installation)

 ### Other notes:
 - For Kitty user, while ssh to Linux client with Nerdtools use `kitty +kitten ssh` instead of `ssh` once to register Kitty with remote system.